HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-06-The-Notion-of-Runs-in-Wald-Wolfowitz-Runs-Test.md

 Length = 4: 1 run(s)
 ```

-If we just view it as "+", we have a total of $4$ runs
+If we just view it as "+", we have a total of $4$ runs:

 $$
 \textcolor{red}{\underline{-\ -\ -}}\
 \textcolor{green}{\underline{+\ +\ +\ +}}\